-Wir Stanton - Room C2 T Year 12 Mathematics [12MAT] Year 12 Mathematics Internal [12MAI] Year 12 Mathematics Combined [12MAC] Prerequisites: Prerequisites: Prerequisites: At least 15 Mathematics Level 1 credits from Achievement Standards (including AS91027) or HOF's discretion.
-At least 12 Mathematics Level 1 credits from Achievement Standards or HOF's discretion.
-None.
-Course Information: Course Information: Course Information: A Mathematics course whose content is that prescribed for Mathematics at Level 2.
+Mathematics Level 2 Mr Stanton - Room C3 Year 12 Calculus 12CAL Year 12 Statistics 12STA Year 12 Numeracy [12NUM] Prerequisites: Prerequisites: Prerequisites: At least 15 Mathematics Level 1 credits from Achievement Standards (including AS91027) or HOF's discretion.
+At least 10 Mathematics Level 1 credits from Achievement Standards or HOF's discretion.
+Has not passed Numeracy Course Information: Course Information: Course Information: A Mathematics course whose content is that prescribed for Mathematics at Level 2.
 A Mathematics course whose content is that prescribed for Mathematics at Level 2.
-A Mathematics course for those students who have not achieved the pre-requisite for 12MAT or 12MAI (have gained less than 12 Mathematics This course consists of six Level 2 Achievement Standards, three of which are internally assessed and three are externally assessed.
+A basic course for students in order that they may gain the Numeracy requirement for NCEA Level 1.
+This course consists of six Level 2 Achievement Standards, three of which are internally assessed and three are externally assessed.
 This course consists of seven Level 2 Achievement Standards, six of which are internally assessed and one externally assessed.
-Level 1 credits).
-This course includes Level 1 Achievement Standards and Level 2 Achievement Standards.
+This course is for those students who have not gained Numeracy.
 This course is designed to cater for those who wish to study Calculus and/or Statistics at NCEA Level 3.
-This course is not designed for students to lead on to Calculus but could lead to Statistics following a very good performance during the year. remerement standards.
-Internal Assessments: AS91259 - Trigonometry AS91257 - Graphs Internal Assessments: AS91259 - Trigonometry AS91256 - Co-ordinates AS91264 - Statistics AS91258 - Sequences AS91260 - Networks AS91268 - Simulations Internal Assessments: AS91034 - Transformations AS91036 - Bivariate Data AS91259 - Trigonometry AS91258 - Sequences AS91256 - Co-ordinates AS91260 - Networks External Assessments: AS91261 - Algebra AS91262 - Calculus AS91267 - Probability External Assessment: AS91267 - Probability Course Materials: Workbook provided Casio FX9750GII Graphic calculator Course Materials: Workbook provided Casio FX9750GII Graphic calculator Course Materials: Workbook provided Casio FX82AU+II Scientific calculator Endorseable: Yes Endorseable: Yes Endorseable: No Internal Credits: 7 Internal Credits: 15 Internal Credits: 5 at Level 1 9 at Level 2 External Credits: 13 External Credits: 4 External Credits: 0 Total Credits: 20 Total Credits: 19 Total Credits: 14 Level of Credits: 2 Level of Credits: 2 Level of Credits: 1 and 2 Leads to: 13CAL and/or 13STA Leads to: 13STA
+This course is not designed for students to lead on to Calculus but could lead to Statistics following a very good performance during the year.
+Internal Assessments: AS91259 - Trigonometry AS91257 - Graphs 91256 - Coordinates 91269 - Systems of equations Internal Assessments: AS91259 - Trigonometry AS91256 - Coordinates AS91264 - Statistics AS91258 - Sequences AS91260 - Networks AS91268 - Simulations Numeracy Assessments: 32046 Use mathematics and statistics to meet the numeracy demands of a range of situations.
+Internal Assessments: AS91944 Explore data using a statistical enquiry process External Assessments: AS91261 - Algebra AS91262 - Calculus External Assessment: AS91267 - Probability Course Materials: Workbook provided Casio FX9750GII Graphic calculator Course Materials: Workbook provided Casio FX9750GII Graphic calculator Course Materials: Workbook provided Casio FX82AU+II Scientific calculator EndorsableEndorsable: Yes EndorsableEndorsable: Yes Endorsable: No Internal Credits:11 Internal Credits: 15 Numeracy Credits: 10 External Credits: 9 External Credits: 4 Internal Credits: 5 External Credits: 0 Total Credits: 20 Total Credits: 19 Level of Credits: 1 Level of Credits: 2 Level of Credits: 2 Leads to: 13CAL and/or 13STA Leads to: 13STA